-You can specify GIC-600 security by setting the configuration parameter ds_value to either 0, 1 or P, where 0 = Security enabled (fixed), 1 = Security disabled (fixed), P = Security is programmable by software during the boot sequence using GICD_CTLR.DS.
+You can specify GIC-600 security by setting the ds\value configuration parameter as follows:

+- 0 Security enabled (fixed).

+- 1 Security disabled (fixed).

+- P Security is programmable by software during the boot sequence using the GICD\CTLR.DS register.

-See the Arm[®] Generic Interrupt Controller Architecture Specification, GIC architecture version 3.0 and version 4.0 for more information.
+For more information, see the Arm® Generic Interrupt Controller Architecture Specification, GIC architecture version 3.0 and version 4.0 and the Arm® GICv3 and GICv4 Software Overview.